alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 My journey into the [GtkAction](https://developer.gnome.org/gtk3/stable/GtkAction.html) abysses of [Thunar](https://gitlab.xfce.org/xfce/thunar) began in the mid of 2019.
 Be warned, it is no story of success.
 It is rather a story about permanent failure, about finding a way through a mace while walking into almost every dead end.

 Actually I just wanted to fix [#198 (Merge all file-context-menus into one)](https://gitlab.xfce.org/xfce/thunar/-/issues/198).
-But than things got weird.
+But somehow things got weird.
 More than half a year later and after numerous interactive rebases I finally merged my branch into master \o/

 ### Motivation